neopragma/ruby-galaxy/README.md

 ## Work Item 1: Initial Gherkin Scenarios for Echo Transaction

+Previously, I mentioned we're going to take an _outside-in_ TDD approach initially, starting at the "acceptance test" level.
+We're starting that now.
 Based on the team's discussion of the Echo Transaction, we decide to start with these cases:

 ```
 Feature: Echo Transaction